What is the APN type?

 MMS Apn Type :

 This type of APN represents the service gateway for MMS communication.
 When a SIM card tries to send and Multimedia message, the MMS type of APN is select if there is any.
 For an MMS there will be additional parameters required to configure in the settings e.g MMSC, Proxy or Ports, etc. Here you can check How to do APN settings on the iPhone?

 The SUPL means for secure user plane location.
 SUPL location type APN set up a secure connection with the location server in the operator’s network.
 Most of the time the default APN also serves the server for location.

 Default Apn Type:

-As the name implies, this is the APN which is used for the al data connection for all types of requirements unless another type of APN is not set up explicitly.
+As the name implies, this is the APN that is used for all data connections for all types of requirements unless another type of APN is not set up explicitly.
 A mobile operator may have multiple APNs configured in HLR for a subscriber, out of which one is the default.